sergeylukin/browsersync-example/README.md

 provide a basic starting point for anyone interested in `Browsersync` to test it's capabilities.
-Think of it as a DIY kit which is assembled in a very minimal setup and which you could change/enhance while using `Browsersync` to get the feeling of how it is developing against multiple devices/browsers simultaneously.
+Think of it as a DIY kit which is assembled in a very minimal setup and which you could change/enhance while using `Browsersync` to get the feeling of developing against multiple devices/browsers simultaneously + bringing your skills to test along the way.

 This project was created to serve as an practical example for a blog post released on [Code4Startup.com](https://code4startup.com/) (link coming soon!)